lhansford/ttrpg.lukehansford.me/src/spelljammer-bebop/session-notes/session-52.md

 - We continued fighting the [Neogi](neogi.md).
 We managed to defeat the last one quickly.
 - All the doors were locked.
 Raven got one open and there was a chest in a small room.
 The other room contained the same.
 - We went downstairs.
 Raven opened the first door and there were four [Neogi](neogi.md) inside.
 	- The fight went sideways quickly.
 Raven opened the Eversmoking Bottle and everyone was just swinging around wildly.
+[Sssslattthhhhaaassss](sssslattthhhhaaassss.md) turned into a snake.
 We managed to win in the end.
 - We explored the ship but found no adult Neogi.
 We did find lots of Neogi eggs though.
+	- [Sssslattthhhhaaassss](sssslattthhhhaaassss.md) tried to eat them, but the mindflayers advised against it.
-We ended up destroying them.
+	- We ended up destroying them.
 - We contacted Rupphisk and Tregchumel.
 They came out of hiding.
 We talked about the dragon situation.
 - They rewarded us with some magical items.
 - The Mindflayers asked us some questions